AhmecC/Telegram-Ebay-Price-Tracker/README.md

 # Telegram Ebay Price Tracker Bot
-After entering a specific item and target price, this will check the first page to see if any item meets the requirments (Below target price, and if Auction less than 6 hours left).
-Try the bot at using the handle @ebayInvestigator_bot
+Communicating through Telegram, the User can specify the item and target price.
+The Tracker will periodically search the first page of Ebay to see if any items meet the requirements (Below Target Price, If Auction <6hrs left).
+Users can also manage their tracked items via telegram.
+They will also recieve weekly reports on the average prices during the week and given guidance if they should revise their target price expectations.

-## **Updates**
-> - 22/07/22 - Users can now switch sections after already selecting an option
-> - 22/07/22 - Track list is now numbered correctly after deleting an item
-> - 06/08/22 - Finalised Tracker Functionality
-> - 08/09/22 - Tracker is LIVE

-## **Upcoming Updates**
-> - Ensure it works for multiple users and items
-> - Create Validator Section (Stops the resending of the same item)
->